 Motivation is an essential element of success in any competition, including UCAT.
 One of the most effective ways to increase motivation is via goal setting.
 Goals should be SMARTER (Specific, Meaningful, Agreed, Relevant, Time-Specific, Engaging and Recorded).

-Students who may not succeed in standard high school tests perform well in UCAT simply because they are highly motivated.
-They understand the importance of UCAT and take steps to improve – via practice, working on their weaknesses and reflection/discussion of UCAT questions.
+Students who may not succeed in standard high school tests can perform well in UCAT simply because they are highly motivated.
+They understand the importance of UCAT and take steps to improve – via UCAT practice, working on their weaknesses and reflection/discussion of UCAT questions.

 Confidence is the key to performing to the best of one’s ability in all tests, including UCAT.
 There are various ways to improve confidence for UCAT test day, including: